Jakeoil/math/README.md

 - St3: A boat.
 A composite of 3 Diamonds upward.
 - St1: A diamond.
 Pointing upward.

-The first expansion is a composite of the primitive figures.
+The first generation is a composite of the primitive figures.
-The plan was to code the first and second expansion and use the results to generalize the nth expansion.
+The plan was to code the first and second generation and generalize the nth expansion experimentally.
 By looking at the offsets required, I could build tables with all the offets for each orientation.
 I called these wheels.

 ## the wheels
-Technically there are 10 orientatins
+Technically there are 10 orientations.
-They are divided into Up and Down, each of these with 5 Fifths.
+They are divided into Up and Down, each of these with 5 angles called Fifths.
 Fifths(0) Up is always a negative y coordinate.
-Minus is up.
+Minus is up on computer screens.
 P0 Down is a positive version of up.
 It is not a reflection, but a rotation of 180 degrees.

 Going clockwise:
  | rotation | down | fifths |